If you have a pet turtle that should be in the water but instead stays out of it, something is wrong. Here’s how to fix the problem.

 - Use a water-conditioner to treat your tank’s water.
 Just about any generic water-conditioner from your local pet store or Amazon will do here, as most of them treat both ammonia and chlorine.

-- Change out 25% of your tank’s water weekly or biweekly in order to keep the water clean, but without destroying any beneficial bacteria that has been building up.
+- Change out 25% of your tank’s water weekly or every other week in order to keep the water clean.
+This also will prevent any beneficial bacteria that have built-up from being wiped out.

 The other possibility is that one or a few of your turtles are being bullied when they are in the water by another turtle that you have.
 This often happens when you house multiple turtles together.